pivotal/docs-tap/security-and-compliance/tls-and-certificates/ingress/wildcards.hbs.md

-# Use wildcard certificates in Tanzu Application Platform
+# Use wildcard certificates with ingress endpoints in Tanzu Application Platform

 This topic tells you about using wildcard certificates in Tanzu Application Platform (commonly known as TAP) for components with a fixed or variable set of ingress endpoints.